388 King George Rd, Brantford, ON, N3T 5L8

 There is no set rate of depreciation.
 Typically, a new car will depreciate by 20-30% in the first year.
 That rate then slows until at year 5, the car is worth around 40% of its original value.

-The manufacturer and vehicle model makes a big difference in the rate of depreciation.
+The manufacturer and vehicle model make a big difference in the rate of depreciation.
 Sports cars, some trucks and SUVs depreciate slower than other cars.

 Some makes like Jeep and Ram depreciate slowly while other manufacturers such as BMW will depreciate faster.